Nursing

 2. Student must be in good standing with the college.

-5. A minimum GPA of 2.0 cumulative at current native institution or 2.0 cumulative at institution from which student is transferring is required to be eligible to apply for the nursing program.
+6. A minimum GPA of 2.0 cumulative at current native institution or 2.0 cumulative at institution from which student is transferring is required to be eligible to apply for the nursing program.

-6. A minimum GPA of 2.5 is necessary for nursing required academic courses.
-Official transcripts from all colleges attended must be provided to the Admissions Office and all unofficial transcripts must be uploaded to the nursing application.
+8. Official transcripts from all colleges attended must be provided to the Admissions Office and all unofficial transcripts must be uploaded to the nursing application.

-7. A minimum GPA of 2.5 cumulative from high school is required for students without prior college courses (GED will be used if applicable).
+9. A minimum GPA of 2.5 cumulative from high school is required for students without prior college courses (GED will be used if applicable).

-8. Student must be eligible for Math 100 - Intermediate College Algebra (higher level math accepted) and Biology 201 (A & P I) as determined by college policy during the first semester of the nursing program if not previously completed with a grade of “C” or higher.
+10. Student must be eligible for Math 100 - Intermediate College Algebra (higher level math accepted) and Biology 201 (A & P I) as determined by college policy during the first semester of the nursing program if not previously completed with a grade of “C” or higher.

-10. A minimum 18 ACT Composite Score (National or Residual) is required for admission consideration.
+12. A minimum 18 ACT Composite Score (National or Residual) is required for admission consideration.
 Proof of score must be uploaded to the nursing application.

-11. Priority for admission is given to first time applicants.
+14. Priority for admission is given to first time applicants.
 Readmission/reinstatement as well as transfer students are considered on a space-available basis.

-*Courses are offered NUR 112 Fall semester, NUR 113 Spring semester, NUR 114/115 Summer semester for the evening program.
+*Courses are offered NUR 112 fall semester, NUR 113 spring semester, NUR 114/115 summer semester for the evening program.

 Selection and Notification

-1. The Traditional Nursing Program admits a class each Fall and Spring semester.
+1. The Traditional Nursing Program admits a class each fall and spring semester.

-2. The Nursing Program at the Oneonta site only admits a class in the Fall semester.
+2. The Nursing Program at the Oneonta site only admits a class in the fall semester.

-3. The Nursing Evening Program at Hanceville campus only admits a class in the Fall semester.
+3. The Nursing Evening Program at Hanceville campus only admits a class in the fall semester.

-4. Admission to the Nursing Program is competitive; the number of students is limited by the number of faculty and clinical facilities available.
+4. Admission to the nursing program is competitive; the number of students is limited by the number of faculty and clinical facilities available.
 Meeting minimal requirements does not guarantee acceptance.
 After meeting all requirements, applicants are rank-ordered using a point system based on grades achieved in ENG 101, BIO 201, BIO 202 and MTH 100, first time enrollment in a nursing program, completion of nursing recommended information session, valid healthcare license or healthcare certificate or a Bachelor's or higher degree, and minimum 18 ACT composite score.

 5. The WSCC-DNE will notify students selected for admission.
 All students are conditionally accepted pending clearance of background check, drug screen, appropriate academic placement, and documentation of nursing essential functions.
+If the student has been enrolled in a nursing program outside of Wallace State Community College, a Letter of Good Standing will be required upon admission.

 6. All accepted students must attend the required orientation session.
 Confirmation of intent to enroll must be submitted electronically by the posted deadline to the WSCC-DNE.
 Failure to attend the required nursing orientation may result in forfeiture of his/her place in the class.